-50230 YOUR THOUGHTS MATTER - NAVIGATING MENTAL HEALTH
+50230 YOUR THOUGHTS MATTER-NAVIGATING MENTAL HEALTH: YOUR THOUGHTS MATTER GUIDE - REQUIRED

-Prepare an exhibit that demonstrates the knowledge and understanding gained through the completion of the Your Thoughts Matter Member Project Guide.
-Exhibit the following: 1) a poster or display that highlights activities and knowledge gained as you completed any two of activities 1 - 9 included in the curriculum; AND 2) the item you created in Activity 10 - the flyer, website, video, or other promotional tools that point individuals to the resources you found.
-To exhibit in this project area, 4-H members must have been involved in a 4-H Your Thoughts Matter SPIN Club experience.
+Prepare an exhibit that demonstrates the knowledge and understanding gained through completion of the Your Thoughts Matter Member Project Guide.
+Exhibit the following 1) a poster or display that highlights activities and knowledge gained as you completed any two of activities 1-9 included in the curriculum; AND 2) the item you created in Activity 10 - the flyer, website, video, or other promotional tool that points individuals to the resources you found.
+Bring your project guide for others to see and for you to share as needed during conference judging.